Hire a Dedicated Next.js Developer — App Router, React Server Components, and Production-Grade SSR

 Full project builds and complex architecture work

-Dedicated developer working exclusively on your project
+Dedicated Next.js developer for hire working exclusively on your project

 Daily standup and direct Slack access